zulip/zulip-architecture/zaps/0002-encrypt-push-notifications.md

    The server creates a `PushDevice` instance.
 It replies to the client with a success response, and asynchronously initiates the next step.

+   - On success response, the client initiates a timeout to check the `push_account_ids` map provided in the [register-queue](https://zulip.com/api/register-queue) response (see the [Miscellaneous](#miscellaneous) section for details), to verify whether the asynchronous step has succedded.
+If the status remains `"pending"`, the client displays a notice to inform the user that push notifications are not yet set up.

    - Next step asynchronous: It ensures that the bouncer service 500ing will just cause queueing of those requests for the local server, the mobile client doesn’t need to deal with retries here.
 Handling of 500 is discussed below.